mikeqfu/pyrcs/README.rst

 **Author**: Qian Fu

-PyRCS is a web-scraping tool for collecting |Railway Codes|_ used in different UK rail industry systems.
+PyRCS is an open-source tool for collecting |Railway Codes|_ used in different UK rail industry systems.

 Resources
 =========